huohuoren4/docs/python/flask/user_guide/pattern/app_dispatch.md

 Application dispatching is the process of combining multiple Flask applications on the WSGI level.
 You can combine not only Flask applications but any WSGI application.
 This would allow you to run a Django and a Flask application in the same interpreter side by side if you want.
 The usefulness of this depends on how the applications work internally.

-The fundamental difference from [Large Applications as Packages](https://flask.palletsprojects.com/en/2.3.x/patterns/packages/) is that in this case you are running the same or different Flask applications that are entirely isolated from each other.
+The fundamental difference from [Large Applications as Packages](/python/flask/user_guide/pattern/large_app#large-applications-as-packages) is that in this case you are running the same or different Flask applications that are entirely isolated from each other.
 They run different configurations and are dispatched on the WSGI level.

 ## Working with this Document {#working-with-this-document}

 Each of the techniques and examples below results in an `application` object that can be run with any WSGI server.
-For production, see [Deploying to Production](https://flask.palletsprojects.com/en/2.3.x/deploying/).
-For development, Werkzeug provides a server through [werkzeug.serving.run_simple()](https://werkzeug.palletsprojects.com/en/2.3.x/serving/#werkzeug.serving.run_simple):
+For production, see [Deploying to Production](/python/flask/user_guide/deploy#deploying-to-production).
+For development, Werkzeug provides a server through `werkzeug.serving.run_simple()`:

 ```python
 from werkzeug.serving import run_simple
 run_simple('localhost', 5000, application, use_reloader=True)
 ```

-Note that [run_simple](https://werkzeug.palletsprojects.com/en/2.3.x/serving/#werkzeug.serving.run_simple) is not intended for use in production.
+Note that `run_simple` is not intended for use in production.
 Use a production WSGI server.
-See [Deploying to Production](https://flask.palletsprojects.com/en/2.3.x/deploying/).
+See [Deploying to Production](/python/flask/user_guide/deploy#deploying-to-production).

 In order to use the interactive debugger, debugging must be enabled both on the application and the simple server.
-Here is the “hello world” example with debugging and [run_simple](https://werkzeug.palletsprojects.com/en/2.3.x/serving/#werkzeug.serving.run_simple):
+Here is the “hello world” example with debugging and `run_simple`:

 ```python
 from flask import Flask